open-pack/openpack-toolkit/docs/openpack-dataset/data-stream/metadata.md

 ### 2.1.
 Data Location

 This data is available on this repo.
-See [docs/SUBJECT.md](../SUBJECTS.md).
+See [this page](../data-collection/subjects.md).

 ## 3. `system-order-sheet`